Taosenai/armamake/README.md

-Arma Make
+Armamake
 ===

-Arma Make is a build system for addons made for Arma 3.
+Armamake is a build system for addons made for Arma 3.
 It is especially suited to large or modular projects which may need multiple build configurations, multiple subsets of modules signed with distinct keys, or other complex features.
+However, it works out of the box with no configuration needed for simple projects, even those intended to produce multiple PBOs.
 It relies on the official AddonBuilder from BI, included in Arma 3 Tools.

-Arma Make is written in **Python 3**.
+Armamake is written in **Python 3**.

 HOWTO